 You can find inexpensive wooden cheeseboards at discount home stores or big box stores.
 Depending on the size of your cheeseboard, you can fit 2-3 cheeses per board and still have room to nestle in your accompaniments.
 Use small glass bowls for jams and dips.
 Finally, votive candles add a touch of sparkle and ambiance to your party!

 Place the cheeseboards down the center of your dining room table or buffet.
 Add your cheeses and accompaniments, arranging them so everything is visible and easy to reach.
 Use place cards or index cards to write the name of each cheese and a wine suggestion to pair with it.
 You can place the wine bottles among the cheeses or create a separate area in your kitchen for beverages.
 Whatever flow works best in your space is great!

 If you have a set of cheese knives, great, but if not, don’t worry.
 Regular butter knives will work just fine.
-If you are curious about cheese knives, watch this Marth Stewart video.
-It will give you a good overview of which knives are for which cheeses.

 Any good party atmosphere starts with appropriate background music.
 You don’t have to hire a fancy 3-piece band, though!
 Simply pair your phone with a Bluetooth speaker and prepare a playlist from your favorite music player.
 You know your guests best, so choose music that they would all enjoy.
 Just because you’re getting fancy with wine and cheese doesn’t mean your music has to be stuffy.
 If your guests enjoy Cardi B, throw her in the mix!
 Just keep the volume low enough that conversation can still take place.